trst1690/Project2_Test/README.md

 * Merged DataFrames, dropping unwanted columns in the process

-* Saving new df as csv
+* Saved new df as csv